alexharri/website/posts/icelandic-developer-survey-2024.md

 As a freshly minted developer, you can expect to earn under or around ISK 800K.
 Even though the first salary bracket goes to zero, I wouldn't expect many developers to be earning less than 650K unless they're entering the field without a degree.

 With a few years of experience, most developers move from the &lt;800K to the 800K-1.0M bracket.
-And at 6 or more years of experience, a lot of developers move into the &gt;1.0M brackets.
+At 6 or more years of experience, a lot of developers move into the &gt;1.0M brackets.

 Summarizing this: